synera-br/lockari-frontend-app/docs/examples/go-gin-auth-middleware.md

 func handleListVaults(vaultService services.VaultService) gin.HandlerFunc {
     return func(c *gin.Context) {
         // 1.
 Retrieve the user and tenant ID from the context.
-        // We can be sure these values exist and are valid because the middleware passed. userID := c.GetString(string(middleware.UserIDContextKey))
+        // We can be sure these values exist because the middleware passed. userID := c.GetString(string(middleware.UserIDContextKey))
         tenantID := c.GetString(string(middleware.TenantIDContextKey))

+        // It's a good practice to check if a tenantID exists.
+        // For a new user, this claim might not be set on their very first token.
-        if tenantID == "" {
+        // While our signup flow sets it, this check makes the endpoint more robust. if tenantID == "" {
              c.JSON(http.StatusForbidden, gin.H{"error": "User is not associated with a tenant"}) return